JingxiangH/JingxiangH.github.io/_research/research-1.md

 I am very grateful to Gerard Roland and David Wu for their excellent guidance.

 This paper utilized 2016 universal two-child policy as an exogenous policy shock to investigate changes in household saving rates.
 I constructed a panel using original CFPS datasets from 2012 to 2018 and applied the DID methodology.
 The main conclusion is that the relaxation of OCP resulted in a 5.5% increase in the household savings rate, which was different from existing studies.
-By conducting heterogeneity tests, it was revealed that the policy had substantial impact on low-income groups and almost no effect on high-income groups, suggesting the potential mechanism of the policy’s effect lay in families saving in preparation for future childbirth.'
+By conducting heterogeneity tests, it was revealed that the policy had substantial impact on low-income groups and almost no effect on high-income groups, suggesting the potential mechanism of the policy’s effect lay in families saving in preparation for future childbirth.

+The paper is inclued as a writing sample.'
 date: 2009-10-01
 venue: #'Journal 1'
 paperurl: #'http://academicpages.github.io/files/paper1.pdf'